 A farmer commits suicide, assuming it to be the solution to all his problems.
 The aftermath, however, is his wife and children having to bear the burden of his debt.
 They end up in forced labor to repay the debts.
 To make things worse, a widow doesn’t remarry because men in the community are unwilling to take on the debt that comes with the widow.
 This has been covered very well in an Essay, ‘Money of Her Own’ by Masum Momaya.

 Protests In 2017

 In May and June of 2017, protests turned into riots when the Government had to resort to shooting protesters, most of whom were farmers.
 These near Civil war conditions could have been prevented if the National Commission on Farmers (2006) was effectively implemented.
 Some of the worst affected States are Karnataka, Telangana, Andhra Pradesh, Maharashtra, Kerala, Tamil Nadu, Bihar, Uttar Pradesh, Orissa among others.
-The States of South India is 10 times more affected as compared to the States of North India, with respect to farmer suicides.
+The South Indian States are 10 times more affected as compared to the North Indian States with respect to farmer suicides.

 - Investment in new technology is critical.